Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy: The Intermediate Hierarchy

 where $(\Xi,\Omega,(\mathcal{M},d),\Lambda)$ is a computational problem in the SCI sense, and $\tau$ is a topology on $\Omega$.
 We write $\mathcal{B}(\Omega)$ for the Borel $\sigma$-algebra of $(\Omega,\tau)$ and $\mathcal{B}(\mathcal{M})$ for the Borel $\sigma$-algebra of the metric space $(\mathcal{M},d)$. \end{definition}

-\begin{remark}[Why the extra structure is necessary] Already in \cite[Appendix~C.1]{sorg2026koopman} it was stressed that to even state \enquote{$A\subseteq\Omega$ is Borel/analytic/complete} one must equip $\Omega$ with a Polish topology (or at least a standard Borel structure).
-Thus any attempt to import descriptive-set lower bounds into SCI necessarily fixes such structure. \end{remark}
+\begin{remark}[Why the extra structure is necessary] To state that a subset \(A\subseteq\Omega\) is Borel, analytic, or complete for a descriptive pointclass, one must equip \(\Omega\) with a topology or at least a standard Borel structure.
+Thus any attempt to import descriptive-set-theoretic lower bounds into SCI necessarily fixes such additional structure. \end{remark}